Notification states

 A notification is an email sent to users to inform them about events in their account.
 Examples include order status updates, subscription changes (upsizes or downsizes), invoice generation, and other relevant events.

-Notification emails can exist in these states: **Queued**, **Discarded**, **Sent**, **Failed**, **Bounced**, or **Complained**.
+Notification emails can be in one of these states: **Queued**, **Discarded**, **Sent**, **Failed**, **Bounced**, or **Complained**.
 The following diagram shows the transitions between these states:

 <figure><img src="/files/OhrHa5vag60eYytISzY8" alt=""><figcaption><p>The state transition diagram of a notification.</p></figcaption></figure>